 13 of the Most Popular Alternative Social Media Platforms

-Image-based Apps – BeReal, Lemon8, Locket
+Apps that use images: BeReal, Lemon8, Locket

-Audio Apps – Discord
+Apps for Audio: Discord

 Alternatives to X (Twitter)